Small spheres with prescribed nonconstant mean curvature in Riemannian manifolds: The non-degenerate case: proof of Theorem

 \begin{proof} Let us start with an elementary observation which is the gist of the Lyapunov--Schmidt reduction method.
 If we find $\overline{\tau} = \overline{\tau}(r) \in \R^{n+1}$ with $\overline{\tau}(0) = 0$ and $u = u(r) \in C^{m+2,\alpha}(\S)$ solving the system \eqref{equationPiperp}--\eqref{equationPitilde}, for those $\overline{\tau}(r)$ and $u(r)$, \eqref{equationmainresult} holds.
 Keeping this in mind, the existence part of the result immediately follows from Lemmas \ref{lemmaPiperp} and \ref{lemmaPitilde}.
 Hence, it just remains to show that the family

 is a $C^{m,\alpha}$ foliation centered at $p$.
 Arguing as in the proofs of Lemmas \ref{lemmaExpansion} and \ref{lemmaPitilde}, we infer that

 Having this information at hand, the fact that $\mathscr{F}$ is a $C^{m,\alpha}$ foliation centered at $p$ immediately follows from the arguments in \cite[pages 390--391]{Ye1991} or \cite[page 7]{MePe2022}.
-The fact that the foliation is smooth when $f$ is smooth follows from a straightforward bootstrap argument. \end{proof}
+The fact that the foliation is smooth when $f$ is smooth follows from a straightforward bootstrap argument.
+Indeed, if $f \in C^{\infty}(M)$, the function

+is smooth in all its arguments for $r$, $|\tau|$ and $\|u- u_0\|_{C^{2,\alpha}(\S)}$ sufficiently small.
+Using then the representation formula given by the implicit function theorem in Banach spaces, we get that

+for $r$ and $|\tau|$ sufficiently small.
+Since $A$ is smooth in all its arguments for $r$ and $|\tau|$ sufficiently small, the regularity of the right hand side is precisely the one of $u$.
+Hence, if for instance $u$ is $C^1$, we infer that ${\rm{d}}u$ is also $C^1$, which implies that $u$ is actually $C^2$.
+Iterating this process, we deduce that if $f \in C^{\infty}(M)$, then $u(r,\tau)$ is smooth for $r$ and $|\tau|$ sufficiently small.
+Arguing on the same way with the function